jannis-baum/hpi-hoai/README.md

    filtering here is not necessary but significantly speeds up the next step.
 2. In the website's navigation bar, click *Repository* and then *JSON* at the top-left of the table to download a list of the selected files.
-Save the JSON at `data/files.json`
+Save the JSON at `data/files.json`.

-   > [!Note]
-   > The maximal download speed of this list seems to drop significantly with
+   > **Note:** The maximal download speed of this list seems to drop
-   > the number of selected files so this may take a while.
+   > significantly with the number of selected files so this may take a while.

 3. Click *Add All Files to Cart* at the top-right of the table.
 Navigate to *Cart* at the top-right of the website, then open the drop-down menu